 Ship: Carnival Horizon | Ports: Ocho Rios, Grand Cayman, Cozumel

-That’s right: For less than $500 per person (for an interior cabin), you can get a great vacation aboard a practically brand new ship.
+That’s right.
+For less than $400 per person (for an interior cabin), you can get a great vacation aboard one of the cruise line’s newer ships.
 Most of the time the rates on the newest ships are much higher as they are more popular with passengers.
 Learn more about this trip.

 7 Night Caribbean Cruise From Galveston on Royal Caribbean